 Sign in to write a reviewExplores themes of social isolation and the fear of not being accepted.

-Unlike many stories that focus on the tragedy of being different, this narrative prioritizes the dignity of the character and the normalcy of her desire for love and friendship.
+Unlike many stories that focus on the trauma of coming out, this narrative prioritizes the dignity of the character and the normalcy of her desire for love.
+It treats a queer teenager's first relationship with the same weight and heart as any other coming-of-age romance.

 This overview was generated by AI based on the book's content and reviews, and may not capture every nuance.